 New York, NY (May 3, 2012) – As teens around the nation prep for their most glamorous night of high school, The Skin Cancer Foundation encourages young women who are prom planning to steer clear of tanning salons and embrace their natural skin tones, as ultraviolet (UV radiation) from tanning beds can lead to skin cancer.
 But for girls who can’t resist the tanned look, pampering skin with bronzers and sunless tanners is always an option.

 “While tanning may seem like an easy way to achieve glowing skin before prom, just one trip to the tanning salon can mean the difference between healthy skin and premature skin aging that can lead to skin cancer later on,” said Deborah S. Sarnoff, MD, Senior Vice President of The Skin Cancer Foundation.
-“Avoiding indoor tanning during the teen years is especially critical when you consider that over the past 40 years, rates of melanoma, the most dangerous form of skin cancer, grew by 800 percent among young women.”

 The risks of indoor tanning are real—those who make just four visits to a tanning salon per year can increase their risk for melanoma by 11 percent, and their risk for the two most common forms of skin cancer, basal cell carcinoma and squamous cell carcinoma, by 15 percent.
 Yet as a recent report released by leaders of the U.S. House of Representatives Committee on Energy and Commerce revealed, salon owners and workers continue to put young women’s lives in jeopardy by touting the false benefits of tanning to teens and denying the known risks of indoor tanning.